isomorphic-software/smartclient-docs/classes/DataBoundComponent.md

 ### Description
 A DataBoundComponent manipulates records with one or more fields, and `component.fields` tells the DataBoundComponent which fields to present, in what order, and how to present each field.

 When both `component.fields` and `[component.dataSource](#attr-databoundcomponentdatasource)` are set, any fields in `component.fields` with the same name as a DataSource field inherit properties of the DataSource field.
-This allows you to centralize data model information in the DataSource, but customize presentation of DataSource fields on a per-component basis.
+This allows you to centralize data model information in the DataSource, but customize presentation of DataSource fields on a per-component basic.
 For example, in a ListGrid, a shorter title or format for a field might be chosen to save space.

 By default, only fields specified on the component are shown, in the order specified on the component.
 The [DataBoundComponent.useAllDataSourceFields](#attr-databoundcomponentusealldatasourcefields) flag can be set to show all fields from the DataSource, with `component.fields` acting as field-by-field overrides and/or additional fields.